ovY9jkhTEUpllGPJRrKU/ManoMS_Decryption_Writeup/README.md

 <img src="./Decrypt_2_Function.png" width="1200">

 Here are some references to read if you want to learn/understand more about what I reversed.
-My goal is to probably take the decryption function and call it to perform the decrypted exe.
+My goal is to probably take the decryption function and call it to create a decrypted exe.
 If I am successful, I will upload it to MPGH.

 References:
 - [Youtube: Reverse engineering with #Ghidra: Breaking an embedded firmware encryption scheme](https://www.youtube.com/watch?v=4urMITJKQQs)